 You will be subjected to a high-pressure sales process lasting for 1-2 hours.
 The rep will offer you a “special discount” and assurances that make it extremely difficult for you to refuse.
 He will warn you that if you do not place an immediate order you will lose any discount being offered.

-The agent will not have made you aware that the moment you do place an order, you are then locked into a 12-month contract from which there is no cancellation or cooling-off period (even if you decided to cancel within minutes of placing the order).
+The moment you place an order you are then locked into a 12-month contract from which there is no cancellation or cooling-off period (even if you decided to cancel within minutes of placing the order).

 There are now online groups dedicated solely to helping Yell’s customers extricate themselves from these punitive contracts.